What is a VA Custodian Bond?

 As part of your duties and responsibilities, it is important to communicate with the beneficiary and keep current contact information.
 Make sure to notify the courts, the VA, and your Surety of any changes, and faithfully comply with regulations.

-Also, the law requires legal custodians to handle and put beneficiary funds in an acceptable and secure investment that serve as additional protection from any losses and creditors.
+Also, the law requires legal custodians to handle and put beneficiary funds in an acceptable and secure investment that serves as additional protection from any losses and creditors.

 What are the requirements to be a VA Custodian?